kabtoffe/xrm-powershell-advanced-function-generator/README.md

 # xrm-powershell-advanced-function-generator
 > A code generator to create advanced functions to wrap Microsoft.Xrm.Data.PowerShell -module cmdlets.

-The idea is to generate poweruser tools for use with Dynamics 365 Customer Engagement (CRM).
-The cmdlets that the Microsoft.Xrm.Data.PowerShell-module provides are fine for static scripts but not for "day-to-day" stuff as the are quite verbose.
+The idea is to generate power user tools for use with Dynamics 365 Customer Engagement (CRM).
+The cmdlets that the Microsoft.Xrm.Data.PowerShell module provides are fine for static scripts but not for "day-to-day" stuff as they are quite verbose.
 This project is all about generating easy to use commands that "just work".
 You can obviously use these in your scripts as well.

 Right now  the following attribute types are supported:
 - string